backstage/backstage/docs/tutorials/quickstart-app-auth.md

 import { githubAuthApiRef, SignInPage } from '@backstage/core';
 ```

-Modify the imported reference based on authentication method selected above
+Modify the imported reference based on the authentication method you selected above:

 | Auth Provider | Import Name         |
 | ------------- | ------------------- |